SenteonLLC/senteonllc.github.io/beta/settings.md

 These settings are set through the primary account

 * Change Password
   * This setting allows users to change their own passwords.
-CHanging other user's passwords is only possible as the `Owner` account and must be done through the `Users` page.
+Changing other user's passwords is only possible as the `Owner` account and must be done through the `Users` page.

 ## Managed Account Settings
 These settings are set through the managed account and only affect the individual managed account it is applied on.